JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {id="zip-elements-java"}

-If you want to do something more complex than just printing couples of elements into the output,
+If you want to do something more complex than just printing pairs of elements into the output,
 you can use [Records](https://blogs.oracle.com/javamagazine/post/records-come-to-java).
 In the example above, the record would be `record AnimalDescription(String animal, String color) {}`.

-In Kotlin, use the [`zip()`](collection-transformations.md#zip) function to do the same:
+In Kotlin, use the [`zip()`](collection-transformations.md#zip) function to do the same thing:

 ```kotlin
 fun main() {